colfio/colfio/README.md

 # Usage
 - this library uses PixiJS and Parcel Bundler
-- you need to have NodeJS 14+ version installed
+- you need to have NodeJS 16+ version installed
 - installation: `npm install`
 - running: `npm start`
+- for now, this library is not distributed as a NPM package, therefore you have to include the source code in your project
 - you can find all examples at `localhost:1234`, e.g., `localhost:1234/executor.html`

 - here is an example of a HTML code that will run the engine